-IAI: None 1.2 Nursing Aide provides an introduction to the principles of patient care.
+Nursing Aide provides an introduction to the principles of patient care.
 Emphasis is placed on communication and technical skills necessary to function as an important member of the nursing team.
 Students are given opportunities to develop nursing assistant skills in a variety of laboratory and clinical settings.
+Attendance for NAD 101 class and clinical are MANDATORY, no exceptions are allowed.
 (Approved by the Illinois Department of Public Health.)
-Prerequisites: MTH 086 and RDG 096

-Credit: 7 semester hours Lecture: 4.5
+Prerequisites: MTH 088 and RDG 096 Credit: 7 semester hours